-As at 31 December 2015, the recoverable amount of the CGU was based on its value in use, determined by discounting the pre-tax future cash flows to be generated from the continuing use of the CGU.
-The carrying amount of the CGU was determined to be lower than its recoverable amount of \$23,858,000 and no impairment was recognised.
+The recoverable amount of the CGU was based on its value in use, determined by discounting the pre-tax future cash flows to be generated from the continuing use of the CGU.
+The recoverable amount of the CGU of \$26,857,000 (2015: \$23,858,000) was determined to be higher than its carrying amount and no impairment was required.

-5 INTANGIBLE ASSETS AND GOODWILL (CONTINUED)
+5 INTANGIBLE ASSETS (CONTINUED)